-I’ve been there:
+I've been there.

-I didn’t want to spend all my money, but I also didn’t want to compromise on features.
+After leading OKRs at a growing company, I was eager to track our progress with an OKR tool.
+I didn't want to spend all my money, but I also didn't want to compromise on features.

+I was being charged based on the number of users.
 As my team grew, so did the costs.
-I was paying hundreds of dollars per month for a tool that wasn’t even being fully utilized.
+I was paying hundreds of dollars per month for a tool that wasn't even being fully used.
 What I thought would streamline our operations ended up draining our budget.

-I needed a solution that fit our budget and scale, without the high per-user pricing.
+That experience taught me a hard lesson: I needed a solution that fit our budget and scale, without the high per-user pricing.

 Let's explore how you can get started with OKRs without breaking the bank.

-Top 8 Free OKR Software Tools for Startups
+The Best Free OKR Software Tools

 Short on time?
 Here's a quick comparison to help you choose the right fit fast:

-8 Free OKR Software Tools We Recommend
+16 Free OKR Software Tools We Recommend

-1. OKRs Tool
+1. OKRs Tool - Our #1 Pick

 Key Features: